erwinmedina/mancala/README.md

 [Click here to get to the game](https://erwinmedina.github.io/mancala/)

-Player 1 starts on the bottom with the initial color of Blue.
-However, if you hate blue and want to switch colors, the color picker on the left hand side of the screen allows you to do so.
+Player 1 starts on the bottom of the board with the initial color of blue.
+Simply click on any of the 6 available containers on your side of the board to initiate.
+Player 2 will do the same for their side of the board.
+If players dislike their respective color, they can adjust it on the left hand side with the colorpicker.

 ## Icebox Items

 - Implementing stones in a 3D or creative manner to illustrate realism.
 - Create a mobile version that made sense.
 Having a long board prevented me from doing so in the early stages.
 - Keep the aside visible when picking a color.
-- And fix help button so that it always loads the picture, not 50% of the time.
+- And fix the 'help' button so that it always loads the picture.